gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 ## What to do if you test positive

-COVID is now a regular part of our landscape - at one point or another all of us are going to be dealing with it.
+COVID is now a regular part of our landscape - many of us are going to be dealing with it.
 As a community we can work together to make sure that we limit its spread when it is discovered.

 * Please isolate yourself.
 The most logical place for this is your hotel or dorm room.
 * Please send an email to conference services at [confuw@uw.edu](mailto:confuw@uw.edu) - they will notify the University of Washington and help with contract notification and warning.
 Your name will not be made public.